CryptoCurve/MyCryptoCurve/README.md

 ## Running the App

 This codebase targets Node 8.9.4 (LTS).
-After `npm install`ing all dependencies (You may be required to install additional system dependencies, due to some node modules relying on them) you can run various commands depending on what you want to do:
+After `npm install`ing all dependencies (You may be required to install additional system dependencies, see [Windows Installation](#windows-installation)), due to some node modules relying on them) you can run various commands depending on what you want to do:

 #### Development